-Business Development Tax Credit
+Business Development Tax Credit Program (BTC)

 Provides refundable income tax credits based on job creation, capital investment, training and the location or retention of corporate headquarters.
 The tax credit is available for a term of up to ten years for each project.